jakeparmstrong/hypersax/README.md

 Ongoing project to augment live saxophone performances using sensors

 # brainstorming
+## Elegoo NANO
+- Use Nano - (not old bootloader) port 5 is working but port 4 gives troubles

 ## inputs
 - volume of instrument (contact mic)
 - instrument temperature